-Summer has officially started, and many of us have vacation on the brain!
-However, it doesn’t have to be summertime to travel somewhere to relax for a few days.
-Many of us live in colder climates where a winter getaway to a sunny place is a must for our sanity.
+Many people are feeling the deep winter chill, and many of us have summer vacation on the brain!
+However, it doesn’t have to be a particular season or time of the year to travel somewhere to relax for a few days.
 Fortunately, there are several very wheelchair accessible locations around the world that are perfect for a quick city break or a longer family holiday.
 Here are my picks for the best wheelchair accessible vacation spots in the world.

 This island paradise is the largest of Spain’s Canary Islands off the coast of West Africa.
 It’s a very popular vacation spot with Brits looking for sunny days, especially during the UK’s colder months, and for some reason it hasn’t been fully discovered by Americans as a go-to spot.
 Tenerife offers the unique experience of swimming and sunbathing on a beautiful beach while being just a few miles away from snow sparkles on the crest of Mount Teide.
 What many wheelchair users may not know is how incredibly wheelchair accessible Tenerife is.
 There are plenty of cultural attractions to visit around the capital of Santa Cruz such as the Auditorio de Tenerife, the Museum of Fine Arts, and Museum of Nature and Man.
 The city’s wide promenade-style walkways, plazas, open-space gardens and parks, and museums are for the most part accessible.
 Tenerife’s public transportation system was the first in Spain to be certified as offering Universal Accessibility.
 Public buses, touristic buses and tram are accessible for wheelchair users.
 Arona’s barrier-free facilities and services, as well as the calm waters surrounding them, make these beaches ideal to enjoy for anybody with reduced mobility.